kcodek/deutsch-lernen/german-cases.md

-> In Deutsch haben wir 4 Falle - Nominativ, Accusativ, Dativ, Genitiv
+> In Deutsch haben wir 4 Falle - Nominativ, Accusativ, Dativ, Genitiv In Deutsch sind Falle ziemlich wichtig.
+Ein Fall zeigt die Funktion eines Nomens oder Pronomens in einem Satz

-    In Deutsch sind Falle ziemlich wichtig.
-Ein Fall zeigt die Funktion eines Nomens oder Pronomens in einem Satz "A case shows the function of a noun or pronoun in a sentence"
+  `A case shows the function of a noun or pronoun in a sentence`

 |Case|function|catch||
 |--|--|--|--|